aislab-hevs/guidelines/README.md

 * The project is no longer a big secret that only one person understands

 ℹ️ If you ever work in a large development company being able to manage work into Pull Requests is mandatory.
 If you want to work on large applications that run at scale then working in this manner is essential.
 It is not only beneficial to the team and product, but this skill can help you become a more senior member of a dev team - where you are able to over-see and manage the work of others!

+### 🐞 2.4 Bug Reporting

+GitHub repositories have an "Issues" tab by default - try using it, it's pretty great!
+You can create tags to help organise any bugs, crashes or issues found in the product, and it is very accessible even to people that aren't developers!

+It works similarly to many other reporting systems you can assign people to bugs and update their statuses - this let's you track the lifecycle of a problem from its discovery to its (hopeful) death.

+Try and remember the best-practises for reporting bugs - you can even add a section on your README if you want about how to report problems in your application.
+Include at bare minimum the following pieces of information :

+1. **The expected behavior** (what should happen)
+2. **The observed behavior** (what actually happens)
+3. **Steps to reproduce the problem** (how you made it happen)
+4. **What environment did the problem occur in** (what version, browser, OS etc.)

 ## 🙏 3.
 On-boarding